-Transaction code 4
+Transaction code 4 and 5

-This transaction code is used for operations "with a view to" processing, other than under joint inter-governmental production programs.
+This transaction code is used for operations "with a view to", processing other than under joint inter-governmental production programs.
 Processing can be against payment or free of charge.
-These operations don't involve a (future) transfer of ownership.
+These operations don't involve a future transfer of ownership.

-"Transfer of ownership" means a transfer of ownership between an enterprise in the Member State of the Intrastat declaration and an enterprise in another country.
+"Transfer of ownership" means a transfer of ownership between an economic operator in the Member State of the Intrastat declaration and an economic operator in another country.

-Return of goods for which the original transaction has been registered under nature of transaction 4, shall be recorded unde the same nature of transaction 4, whether the processing has not take place.
+Returns of goods for which the original transaction has been registered under nature of transaction 4, shall be recorded under the same nature of transaction 4, whether the processing has not take place.